Skip to content

 data: UserCreateInput // before: mutable, after: readonly

-result: User // only available in after phase
+result: User // only present in the after phase

 }